zhuohangu/zhuohangu.github.io/_pages/about.md

 - B.S., University of Chicago, Mathematics and Computer Science, 2022-2025
 <!-- - High School Diploma, St. Anselm's Abbey School, Washington, DC, 2017–2020 -->

+## More About Me

+I grew up in Guangzhou and Hong Kong before moving to Washington, D.C. for high school.

+I speak English, Cantonese, and Mandarin fluently, and a little bit of Hakka and Spanish.

+I love piano and classical music.
+A lot.
+For piano, I mainly play Beethoven and Chopin, and sometimes Mozart.

+I love sports.
+Also a lot.
+I played varsity soccer and basketball in high school, and I follow all kinds of sports, from soccer and basketball to tennis, golf, etc.

+I also loves movies, astronomy, food, etc.

+_To be continued…_